openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 @sphinxdirective

-You can install both OpenVINO™ Runtime and OpenVINO Development Tools through the PyPI repository.
-This page provides the main steps for installing OpenVINO Runtime.
+Using the PyPI repository, you can install either OpenVINO™ Runtime or OpenVINO Development Tools on Windows, Linux, and macOS systems.
+This article focuses on OpenVINO™ Runtime.

-.. note:
+.. note

-   From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
-See :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` for detailed steps.
+   If you install OpenVINO Development Tools, OpenVINO Runtime will also be installed as a dependency, so you don't need to install it separately.

 Installing OpenVINO Runtime